emonson/SamVis/README.md

 Then, someone told me I could set up a "reverse proxy" in Apache which would create a URL path that would pass things along to the other port in the background.
-In my `/etc/apache2/users/username.conf` file, I add ProxyPass lines like in this example:
+In my `/etc/apache2/users/username.conf` file (substitute your own username on your machine), I add ProxyPass lines like in this example:

 ```